Development levy scrapped | Dandenong Star Journal

 By Cam Lucadou-Wells

-The State Government has scrapped a 5 per cent levy on developers in central Dandenong in a bid to attract more private-sector investment.
+The State Government will scrap a 5 per cent levy on developers in central Dandenong in a bid to attract more private-sector investment.

 The Government has also allocated $80,000 to Greater Dandenong Council to identify barriers to investment in the CBD.